haitruong-tech/g-sneaker-fe/README.md

 ## Deploy on Vercel

-The project is deployed on Vercel, here is the link: [g-sneaker-fe-haitruong.vercel.app](g-sneaker-fe-haitruong.vercel.app)
+The project is deployed on Vercel, here is the link: [https://g-sneaker-fe-haitruong.vercel.app/](https://g-sneaker-fe-haitruong.vercel.app/)